zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Add a submit event listener to your form
 ----------------------------------------

-Add a submit event listener to your form and use the ``mollie.createToken()`` function to get the token.
+Add a submit event listener to your form and use the :ref:`components-mollie-create-token` function to get the token.
 You can then place the ``cardToken`` in a hidden input to submit it to your back end, for example:

 .. code-block:: js
    :linenos: